TanStack/router/docs/src/pages/overview.md

 ### How does React Location handle Search Params?

-Most applications, even large ones will get away with requiring only a few string-based search query params in the url, probably something like `?page=3` or `?filter-name=tanner`.
+Most applications, even large ones will get away with requiring only a few string-based search query params in the URL, probably something like `?page=3` or `?filter-name=tanner`.
 The main reason you'll find this **state** inside of the URL is because while it may not fit the hierarchical patterns of the pathname section of the URL, it's still very important to the output of a page.
 Both the ability to consume these search params and manipulate them without restriction is paramount to your app's developer and user experience.
 Your users should be able to bookmark/copy-paste/share a link from your app and have consistency with the original state of the page.

 When you begin to store more state in the URL you will inevitably and naturally want to reach for JSON to store it.
 Storing JSON state in the URL has its own complications involving: